Staff work collaboratively with settings and in partnership with parents:

 We have developed standards linked to our care standards 'Putting People First' which support our work with all our partners.

 The acceptance of a referral to the team is based on the following criteria:

-- children/young people with a physical impairment such as cerebral palsy, muscular dystrophy or osteogenesis imperfecta (brittle bone disease)
+- children and young people with a physical impairment such as cerebral palsy, muscular dystrophy or osteogenesis imperfecta (brittle bone disease)

-- children/young people with a medical condition (eg epilepsy or severe asthma) where this condition affects their ability to access the curriculum or environment
+- children and young people with a medical condition (for example epilepsy or severe asthma) where this condition affects their ability to access the curriculum or environment

-- all referrals must be in the age range 0-16 years of age or up to 19 if the young person attends a school post 16 provision (referrals for children 0-five must be made via the Early Years Special Educational Needs Panel).
+- all referrals must be in the age range 0 to 16 years of age or up to 19 if the young person attends a school post 16 provision (referrals for children 0 to 5 must be made via the Early Years Special Educational Needs Panel)

-A referral may be made by any person involved with the child/young person providing they have obtained parental permission.
+A referral may be made by any person involved with the child or young person providing they have obtained parental permission.

 The work of the service

 After assessment the need for ongoing support is determined by the child’s ability in the following areas:

 - access to the curriculum